LionRoar/Head-First-Design-Patterns-PHP/README.md

 Separating responsibilities in design is one of the most difficult things to do, to succeed is to be diligent in examining your designs and watchout for signals that a class is changing in more than one way as your system grows.

+`We should strive to assign only one responsibility to each class.`

 ---